luc-github/esp3d.io/src/content/esp3d-tft/v1.x/installation/_index.md

 - Select : View->Command palette
 - Type : configure esp

-Currently ESP3D-TFT use the version 5.1 (git version) of the IDF
+Currently ESP3D-TFT use the released version 5.1  of the IDF

 ### Open ESP3D-TFT project
 - Go to file and select open folder where project is located